SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 You can use Visual Studio or your own custom development environment to build SharePoint Framework solutions.
 You can use a Mac, PC, or Linux.

 > [!NOTE]
-> Before following the steps in this article, be sure to [Set up your Office 365 developer subscription](./set-up-your-developer-tenant.md).
+> Before following the steps in this article, be sure to [Set up your Office 365 tenant](./set-up-your-developer-tenant.md).

 You can also follow these steps by watching this video on the [SharePoint PnP YouTube Channel](https://www.youtube.com/watch?v=WX9FL0BjE0I&list=PLR9nK3mnD-OXvSWvS2zglCzz4iplhVrKq).